St Kilda Road: History

 During the early 1850s, St Kilda Road was the scene of one of the most notorious hold-ups by armed bandits and bushrangers (though this actually took place on what is now known as Brighton Road further south).
 Victoria Barracks were built between 1856 and 1872.
 By the 1860s, St Kilda had developed as a desirable seaside suburb, dotted with large houses and grand terraces.
 St Kilda Road was a main arterial connecting it with Melbourne, and was planned as a wide European-style boulevard to accommodate horse-drawn traffic.
 The road was properly surfaced for the first time in 1859, and planted with street trees in the 1860s.

 In 1859 lots along the east side were alienated from government land for building lots, opposition was somewhat mollified by the generous 100 ft frontages and the requirement for substantial homes to be built rather than terraces.
 The land behind became Fawkner Park, created in 1862.
 In 1875 the west side of the road was subdivided in the same way, and Queens Road was created.
 By the 1880s the road was lined with large houses, though some were on double or triple lots, and other lots were left vacant.

 In 1865 the government made a grant of land on the corner of St Kilda Road and High Street, just south of Wesley, to the Victorian Deaf and Dumb Institution (now, the Victorian College for the Deaf), which built a blue-stone building which opened in 1866.
 Two years later, on the north side of Wesley, the Royal Victorian Institute for the Blind opened in buildings very similar in style to the Deaf Institute, designed by the same architects.
 The Alfred Hospital was established in 1871 on a site fronting Commercial Road, with a boundary to St Kilda Road, later carved off.

 In 1877, Cooper and Bailey's Great American International Circus set up on the site of the present Arts Centre.
 The present Princes Bridge was built in 1888 to replace the 1850 structure, and cable trams commenced running from Swanston Street over the bridge along St Kilda Road to Toorak and St Kilda.
-At this time, the beautiful elm trees were planted along the road.
+At this time, the elm trees were planted along the road.
 The Prince Henry's Hospital (originally called the Melbourne Homoeopathic Hospital) was opened in St Kilda Road in 1885, and existed until 1991.